Immigration Psychological Evaluations

 I focus on:

-Telling your story: Highlighting stressors and events that have shaped your journey of resilience and survival
+Telling Your Story: I highlight the key stressors and life events that have shaped your journey of resilience and survival, crafting a powerful narrative that reflects your truth

 The Process: